1982 Swedish general election: By municipality

 Votes by municipality.
 The municipalities are the color of the party that got the most votes within the coalition that won relative majority.

 Cartogram of the map to the left with each municipality rescaled to the number of valid votes cast.

 Map showing the voting shifts from the 1979 to the 1982 election.
 Darker blue indicates a municipality voted more towards the parties that formed the centre-right bloc.
 Darker red indicates a municipality voted more towards the parties that form the left-wing bloc.

 Votes by municipality as a scale from red/Left-wing bloc to blue/Centre-right bloc.

 Cartogram of vote with each municipality rescaled in proportion to number of valid votes cast.
 Deeper blue represents a relative majority for the centre-right coalition, brighter red represents a relative majority for the left-wing coalition.

+After the election

+A central economic issue surrounding the 1982 election was the Social Democratic Party’s proposed economic stabilization strategy, which combined a large currency devaluation with wage restraint and industrial competitiveness policies.
+Shortly after returning to office, the government of Olof Palme implemented a 16 percent devaluation of the Swedish krona, arguing that the measure was necessary to restore export competitiveness after years of declining industrial productivity.

+Economists described the policy as a shift from demand-side management toward a supply-side export-led strategy, aimed at reducing the persistent current-account deficits of the late 1970s and early 1980s.

+The devaluation formed part of a broader “Third Way” approach in which the state sought to promote industrial restructuring through cooperation between employers, unions, and the government, while avoiding severe cuts to the welfare state.

+Although the policy was controversial, especially among critics who argued that it risked fueling inflation, scholars note that it played a significant role in stabilizing export industries and shaping Sweden’s economic trajectory during the 1980s.